Dan611/Flare-On-2020-Write-Ups/Flare-On-2020/10 - break/README.md

 ![a03e2c9b6a8d7ab70772dd4fc23dd76b.png](../_resources/8054698214ac4e38867c9bb8e4bfe734.png)

 This `0x28` offset belongs to the stack variable I've named `SIGSEGV`.
 We can see that usually it contains 0, and if the primary fork were to call this variable, it would trigger a `SIGSEGV` signal and be handled in the secondary fork debugger:

 ![51df06bd4ab1980ec9e28029bc66f323.png](../_resources/4cf078affcae478d91f1905a40c60fb2.png)

 What is being written into this variable?
-Aparrently, the offset `0x08053b70`:
+Apparently, the offset `0x08053b70`:

 ![d66b93a0a5aad9047857117a548f4ff2.png](../_resources/a3b26b3002fc4401adf8a500c7ffebce.png)

 Normally, if we were to look at this address we would see nothing of interest: